Tutoriel: Installation du ventilateur de toît et des panneaux solaires (étapes par étapes) - Vanlife-Store

 Installation steps

-We chose to use the model 40x40 with 3 speeds, which is mid-range.
+We chose to use the 40x40 model with 3 speeds, which is mid-range.
 A popular choice is the Carbest Vanvent, which is high-end with interesting features including hot air extraction and rain detection.

 Marking and cutting